chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 * Password: ANUVeinCam
 * Channel: 6

-## Preparing for VeinCam Autostart
+## Preparing for VeinCam AutoStart
 During our development, we encountered an error where the bash profile would not autorun on user log in.
 We determined that this was likely due to the OS was preconfigured to log into the desktop environment automatically, and the profile script does not automatically load.

 To fix this, we need to switch to the CLI environment for boot, and back again. to do this, open a terminal and execute the command